4 Vision-Boosting Tips To Keep Your Eyes Healthy

 One of the most effective ways to protect your eyes from the damaging rays of the sun is to wear sunglasses.
 This protective eyewear can block some UV rays from reaching your eyes.
 Yes, a snowcap or a wide-brimmed hat can block out UV rays, but it is not enough because the water, seafoam, snow, and dry sand can reflect the UV rays up into your eyes.

-When buying sunglasses, choose one that can block 90 to 100 percent of UVA and UVB radiation.
+When buying sunglasses, choose one with a photochromic lens that can block 90 to 100 percent of UVA and UVB radiation.
 Moreover, get them only from a reputable optical shop.

 Safety glasses